kmacko265/Web-Interaction-Process-Analysis----In-progress/README.md

 # Web-Interaction-Process-Analysis----In-progress
-The goal of this project is to analyze user sessions while focusing on how sessions differ in terms of sequence,duration ...
+The goal of this project is to analyze user sessions as end-to-end processes composed of individual interaction steps, using event-level data from Google Analytics.
+The analysis focuses on understanding how user sessions differ in terms of sequence, duration, and complexity, and on identifying patterns that may indicate inefficiencies or drop-offs within the process.